The world's GREATEST desserts – how many British favourites made the list?

 Lesya Dolyuk/Shutterstock

 While early versions of baked Alaska were made in France, the dish was perfected at New York City’s famed Delmonico’s restaurant.
 Added to the menu in 1876 to celebrate Alaska becoming a state, the dessert is a scientific marvel.
-An ice cream core is protected by sponge cake and a meringue outer shell, with the dish prepared before being frozen.
-When it's time, the baked Alaska is put into a blazingly hot oven for just enough time to warm, firm up and brown the meringue without melting the ice cream.
+An ice cream core is protected by sponge cake and a meringue outer shell, with the dish assembled before being frozen.
+When it's time, the baked Alaska is put into a blazingly hot oven for just long enough to warm, firm up and brown the meringue without melting the ice cream.

 26. Mooncakes, China